Types of Degrees Urban Studies Majors Are Getting

 |Hispanic or Latino||190|

-Americans aren’t the only ones with an interest in Urban Studies.
+Students from other countries are interested in Urban Studies, too.
 About 5.7% of those with this major are international students.
 The most popular countries for students from outside the country are:

 - South Korea